mstksg/auto-examples/README.md

 auto that automatically, implicitly, and constantly serializes itself...and automatically re-loads the saved state on the program initialization.

+Demonstrates also `resetFrom`, which is a basic switcher that allows an `Auto` to "reset" itself through an output blip stream.

+Also heavy usage of "blip stream" logic and intervals to sort out and manage the stream of inputs into streams that do things and create outputs.

 ### [chatbot][]

 [chatbot]: https://github.com/mstksg/auto-examples/blob/master/src/Chatbot.hs